cathei/BakingSheet/README.md

 ```

 ## Reading from StreamingAssets
-If you are using `StreamingAssets` folder, it is required to implement own `IFileSystem` to read files from compressed `jar`.
+If you are using `StreamingAssets` folder on Android platform, it is required to implement own `IFileSystem` for runtime to read files from compressed `jar`.
 I would recommend combination with [BetterStreamingAsset](https://github.com/gwiazdorrr/BetterStreamingAssets).
 Below is example `IFileSystem` implemented through it.

 ```csharp
 public class StreamingAssetFileSystem : IFileSystem